AppliedStat/AppliedStat.github.io/_teaching/2019F-teaching4-thesis.md

 ---
 Graduate-level Research for Thesis.

-IE-62888 is a research course for Master-level graduate and IE-85641 is a research course for PhD-level graduate.
+IE-62888 is a research course for Master/PhD-level graduate and IE-85641 is a research course for Master-level graduate for Industrial Graduate College.

 Description